Doctor Sleep (2019 film): Connections to The Shining novel and film

-Doctor Sleep is based on the 2013 novel of the same name by Stephen King.
-His 1977 novel The Shining was adapted into the 1980 film of the same name directed by Stanley Kubrick.
-King was critical of Kubrick's film adaptation to the point of writing and executive-producing a new adaptation with the 1997 television miniseries.
+King's The Shining was a 1980 film adaptation produced, co-written, and directed by Stanley Kubrick.
+King was critical of Kubrick's film to the point of writing and executive-producing a new adaptation with the 1997 television miniseries.

-While the film Doctor Sleep is intended to be a direct adaptation of the 2013 sequel novel, director Mike Flanagan said Doctor Sleep still "acknowledge[s] Kubrick's The Shining in some way".
+While the Doctor Sleep film is intended to be a direct adaptation of the 2013 sequel novel, Flanagan said the adaptation still "acknowledge[s] Kubrick's The Shining in some way".
 Flanagan said, "It is an adaptation of the novel Doctor Sleep, which is Stephen King's sequel to his novel, The Shining.
 But this also exists very much in the same cinematic universe that Kubrick established in his adaptation of The Shining."
 He explained working with all the sources, "Reconciling those three, at times very different, sources has been kind of the most challenging and thrilling part of this creatively for us."
 He first read the novel, and then had a conversation with King to work out adapting all the sources.
 As part of the process, Flanagan recreated scenes from The Shining to use in flashbacks.
-Same as The Shining, Flanagan also avoided the horror film trope of jump scares.
+As did Kubrick with The Shining, Flanagan avoided the horror film trope of jump scares.

 On why he wanted to present the film as a continuation of Kubrick's film, Flanagan expressed, "The Shining is so ubiquitous and has burned itself into the collective imagination of people who love cinema in a way that so few movies have.
-There’s no other language to tell that story in.
-If you say ‘Overlook Hotel,’ I see something.
+There's no other language to tell that story in.
+If you say 'Overlook Hotel,' I see something.
 It lives right up in my brain because of Stanley Kubrick.
 You can't pretend that isn't the case".
 King is famously known to dislike Kubrick's adaptation of The Shining, particularly due to omitting several aspects of the novel that were personal to him, such as themes related to alcoholism and its role in the disintegration of family, which Flanagan read as "an examination of his fear of what his alcoholism could do to his family... and he wrote himself hope and sacrifice at the end.
 None of that is present in the Kubrick film... that was a bridge too far of a personal level for him."
 The opening of the Doctor Sleep novel was seen as King undoing and avoiding the changes Kubrick made to the Shining film.